Dr James Butterworth

 About

-I am a Lecturer at the University of Surrey.
-I teach a variety of topics with a focus on modules of Cognitive Psychology, Personality, and The Self.
-I am presently in the final year of my PhD at the University of Southampton, and I have a Masters Degree in Cognitive Neuroscience from the University of Sussex, and a Bachelors Degree in Psychology from the University of Surrey.
+I am a Lecturer in Cognitive Psychology at the University of Surrey.
+I also teach on several other modules, and have additional roles as an academic and personal tutor, and dissertation and placement supervisor.
+I obtained my PhD at the University of Southampton in 2024, and I have a Masters Degree in Cognitive Neuroscience from the University of Sussex, and a Bachelors Degree in Psychology from the University of Surrey.

 I also conduct EEG research.
 Recent research includes investigating the neural mechanisms of reward-related, emotion regulation, and wellbeing; how do different types of narcissists respond to making mistakes; and neural markers of descriptors for the presented vs authentic self.